cosinekitty/sapphire/README.md

   The force is applied equally to both balls, in opposite directions, in accordance with Newton's Third Law.

+On each audio sample, audio voltages are fed into the network by adjusting the positions of the left and right anchors.
+Then the force vectors on each ball are calculated based on the orientation and length of the three springs connected to it.
+The net force vector causes an acceleration on the ball using Newton's Second Law: F=ma.

+Every ball's acceleration is then used to update its velocity and position vectors for that time step.
+The simulation proceeds time step by time step.
+An adjustable amount of friction is also applied to gradually dampen the kinetic energy of the system.

 ![Elastika model](./images/elastika_model.svg)

 This diagram shows the structure of the Elastika physical model.